Follow TV Tropes

 8/10 overall, great film.

-Since this is my first review, I decided to choose the first film I ever watched in 2019: Spider-Man: Into the Spider-Verse.
+Since this is my first review, I decided to choose the first film I ever watched in 2019.
 And what can I say?
 For me, it clearly sets the bar for any other film I will watch this year, for multiple reasons:

 As someone who's seen every Spider-Man film beforehand, I at first worried that this would tread a similar path as the Raimi and Webb movies - taking pains to recap EVERY detail of the main character's origin story we've seen before, etc. I was pleasantly surprised that the film opened with a joke about film reboots that take too long to recap what the audience already knows.
 This sets the tone for the rest of the movie.